 MoveIt is a huge project with multiple maintainers and many contributing users.
 Thus, sometimes it becomes quite hard to keep track of all open requests and their current state.
-To ease the process of getting your contribution merged into the project, the following provides a guideline for maintainers.
+To ease the process of getting contributions merged into the project quickly, the following provides a guideline for maintainers.

 GitHub provides several merge policies .
 To avoid clutter in our commit history, usually pull requests should be

 squash-merged (Github supports this via a drop-down list on the “Merge” button), particularly if there are only single commits or several “fixup commits”.

 However, for larger changes to the code, it’s absolutely desired to organize the pull request into multiple, clearly separated, but interrelated commits.
 In such cases, it is usually also meaningful to keep this commit history, thus being able to track these individual commits also later in the future.
 In this case, a maintainer should ask the contributor to cleanup “fixup” commits via squashing or interactive rebasing before eventually performing a proper

 Multiple, independent commits should not show up in a single PR, but should be split into multiple independent PRs.
 GitHub’s

 rebase-merge policy, which could be used in such cases, unfortunately drops any notion of the related pull request id.
 To summarize: